JBZoo/CSV-Blueprint/README.md

 * [ ] Extending with custom rules and custom output formats.
 Plugins?
 * [ ] More examples and documentation.

+PS.
+[There is a file](tests/schemas/example_full.yml) with my ideas and imagination.
+I'm not sure if I will implement all of them.
+But I will try to do my best.

 ## Disadvantages?